-I found it very hard to find any HP DesignJet Z6 reviews online so why did I choose the Z6 in the end?
-It boiled down to a few reasons really.
+I found it very hard to find any HP DesignJet Z6 reviews online, so why did I choose the HP DesignJet Z6 in the end?
+It boils down to a few reasons.

 3. I wanted fade-resistant pigment inks that would last for years.

 So, I ordered the printer along with a roll of satin photo paper and a canvas roll and got it shipped from the UK to Ireland for a total of €2400 from www.graphicdesignsupplies.co.uk who were very helpful in helping me make up my mind.
 I was back and forth with questions, and they were super-fast to respond.